Applied-Scientific-Research/gmsh-reader/README.md

 <img src="media/sample.png" alt="Sample mesh" width="600"/>

+Or, generate an annular mesh with the following command.

+    gmsh -2 -format msh4 -o out.msh data/annular_structured.geo

 This code will only read 4.1 ASCII version `.msh` files, these are written by recent versions of [gmsh](https://gmsh.info/).

 ## Credits